Julia Hart (wrestler): Triangle of Madness (2025–present)

 On the July 15 episode of Dynamite, Hart and Blue added Thekla to their alliance after the duo helped her win a $100K four-way match.
 The trio would go by the name of "Triangle of Madness".
 Hart and Blue would later adopt the tag team name "Sisters of Sin".
 On November 12 at Blood & Guts, Triangle of Madness competed in the first ever women's Blood and Guts match, where their team was victorious.

+World Wonder Ring Stardom (2026–present)

+On July 15, 2026, Hart was announced as a participant in the World Wonder Ring Stardom's 2026 5Star Grand Prix Tournament as part of Blue Stars A Block.
+On July 18, Hart, alongside Triangle of Madness stablemates Skye Blue and Thekla, defeated Dream Trine (Hina, Ami Sohrei, and Lady C) to win the Artist of Stardom Championship.

 Persona

 When Hart began her career in All Elite Wrestling, her character was a straightforward play on her legitimate background in cheerleading.
 She was initially paired with Brian Pillman Jr and Griff Garrison as the "Varsity Blondes", a group of Varsity athlete characters.
 After joining the House of Black, Hart took on a gothic witch-like character, which has been described as "Stevie Nicks meets The Undertaker".
 Hart has also cited Uma Thurman's performance in Kill Bill, as well as the film's soundtrack, as influences on her work.